WotLK Classic Beast Mastery Hunter Spell Summary

 These are your core damaging abilities that you will use frequently, either while leveling or at max level.

 - Auto Shot is your basic ranged attack and will be the majority of your damage.
 With Wrath of the Lich King, Auto Shot now finally behaves just like other auto attacks, so you no longer need to worry about clipping autos with your spells.

-- Multi-Shot is your other core damage ability specifically for cleave and AoE.
+- Multi-Shot is your another core damage ability specifically for cleave and AoE.
 On multiple stacked targets, you can add this into your rotation on cooldown.